deptofdefense/anet/README.md

 1. Run `./gradlew dbMigrate` whenever you pull new changes to migrate the database.
 	- You may need to occasionally destroy, re-migrate, and re-seed your database if it has fallen too far out of sync with master.
 2. Run `./gradlew run` to run the server.
-3. You should now be able to go to http://localhost:8080/ in your browser.
-You will get an error about a missing index.ftl file, this is expected and means the backend-server is working.
+3. You should now be able to go to [http://localhost:8080/](http://localhost:8080/) in your browser.
+You will get an error about a missing index.ftl file; this is expected and means the backend server is working.

 - If you're doing backend development, we recommend using the Eclipse development environment:
 	- Run `./gradlew eclipse` to build the Eclipse classpath.
 	- Create a new project in Eclipse from the directory you checked out this repositoy to.
 Eclipse should automatically pick up the project definition.
-	- The main method is in mil.dds.anet.AnetApplication.
+	- The main method is in `mil.dds.anet.AnetApplication`.

 ## React Frontend

 ### Initial Setup
-1. Make sure you have node.js v7.x installed: (http://nodejs.org)
+1. Make sure you have node.js v7.x installed: ( http://nodejs.org )
+2. `cd client/`
-2. All of the frontend code is in the `client/` directory. `cd client/`
+    - All of the frontend code is in the `client/` directory.
 3. Install the development dependencies: `npm install`
 4. Run the server: `npm start`

 NB: You only need node.js and the npm dependencies for developing.
 When we deploy for production, everything is compiled to static files.
-No Javascript dependencies are necessary on the server.
+No javascript dependencies are necessary on the server.

 ### Developing
 1. Run `npm install` to make sure your dependencies are up to date.
 2. Run `npm start` to start the dev server.
-3. You should now be able to go to http://localhost:3000/ in your browser
+3. Go to [http://localhost:3000/](http://localhost:3000/) in your browser.

 ## Java Application Server
 This section will describe how the ANET2 Application Server works and the various components.
 Two major frameworks that we use are:

-- **Dropwizard** is a framework for developing java-based web applications. ( http://www.dropwizard.io/1.0.5/docs/ ).
+- [**Dropwizard**](http://www.dropwizard.io/1.0.5/docs/) is a framework for developing java-based web applications.
 It is a collection of other industry standard, open source, libraries to handle things like JSON parsing, HTTP multi-threading, Authentication, Authorization, Database access, etc.  We highly recommend you read the getting started guide and briefly scan the user manual.
-- **GraphQL** (http://graphql.org/) is a query language developed by Facebook to allow API consumers to explore a 'Graph' without requiring the server to have implemented every possible API call ahead of time.
+- [**GraphQL**](http://graphql.org/) is a query language developed by Facebook to allow API consumers to explore a 'Graph' without requiring the server to have implemented every possible API call ahead of time.
 The client developer can ask for what data they want, and the GraphQL layer will figure out what data it needs to fetch and then fetch specifcally that data.

-Throughout the next several sections, we were refer to the *core ANET object types*, these are
+Throughout the next several sections, we were refer to the *core ANET object types*.
+These are:

 - People
 - Positions